jbeta02/bulk-audio-editor/README.md

 ## Summary

 Bulk Audio Editor or BAE is a command line tool written in Java for editing and managing audio files in bulk.
-Users can edit names names of files, edit metadata, organize the files in folders, display file data, and normalize the loudness of files.
+Users can edit names of files, edit metadata, organize the files in folders, display file data, and normalize the loudness of files.

 Currently supports with mp3 files.